ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

  * **Select After Hover Duration:** The amount of time the pointer can be over the same collider before it automatically attempts to select it.
 0f means no selection attempt will be made.
  * **Interact With Objects:** If this is checked then the pointer will be an extension of the controller and able to interact with Interactable Objects.
  * **Grab To Pointer Tip:** If `Interact With Objects` is checked and this is checked then when an object is grabbed with the pointer touching it, the object will attach to the pointer tip and not snap to the controller.
+ * **Attached To:** An optional GameObject that determines what the pointer is to be attached to.
+If this is left blank then the GameObject the script is on will be used.
- * **Controller:** An optional controller that will be used to toggle the pointer.
+ * **Controller Events:** An optional Controller Events that will be used to toggle the pointer.
 If the script is being applied onto a controller then this parameter can be left blank as it will be auto populated by the controller the script is on at runtime.
  * **Interact Use:** An optional InteractUse script that will be used when using interactable objects with pointer.
 If this is left blank then it will attempt to get the InteractUse script from the same GameObject and if it cannot find one then it will attempt to get it from the attached controller.
  * **Custom Origin:** A custom transform to use as the origin of the pointer.
 If no pointer origin transform is provided then the transform the script is attached to is used.